cerebis/qc3C/README.md

 Still, details from reference-based assessment remain of interest and therefore qc3C can also perform this type of analysis.
 What we call "bam mode" analysis.
 Statistics obtained from this mode include such details as the number of read-through events and HiCPro style pair categorisation (e.g. dangling-end, self-circle, etc).

-## Two modes of analysis

-- **_k_-mer mode:** reference-free assessment requiring only a Hi-C read-set.

-- **bam mode:** conventional assessment requiring read-mapping to a reference.

 ## Installation

 ### Requirements

-Due to our dependency on Jellyfish, qc3C requires Linux x86_64 to run natively.
-With that said, we maintain a Docker image which will run on other platforms.
+Due to dependency issues, qc3C currently runs only on the Linux x86_64 platform.
+With that said, we maintain a Docker image which enables users to run qc3C on other platforms, both in Docker and Singularity.

 ### Using Conda

-We maintain conda packages for both qc3C and a few supporting packages on the Anaconda channel [cerebis](https://anaconda.org/cerebis).
+We maintain our own conda packages for both qc3C and a few supporting packages on the Anaconda channel [cerebis](https://anaconda.org/cerebis).

 Installation is accomplished as follows.
 ```
 conda create -y -n qc3c -c cerebis -c conda-forge -c bioconda qc3C
 ```

-Note: our anaconda channel includes a build of the _k_-mer counting tool Jellyfish with Python language hooks. **Please do not install the bioconda kmer-jellyfish package** as it does not possess language hooks and qc3C will fail to run, throwing `NoModuleFoundError: No module named 'jellyfish'`.
+**Note**: our anaconda channel includes a build of the _k_-mer counting tool Jellyfish, which includes Python language hooks. **Please do not attempt to forcibly install the bioconda kmer-jellyfish package** as it has not been built with any language hooks and qc3C will fail to run, throwing `NoModuleFoundError: No module named 'jellyfish'`.
+For the curious, this deficiency within the bioconda package likely stems from the official policy to support Linux and OSX, while the language hooks within Jellyfish do not successfully build for OSX.

 ### Using Docker